 We are asking that our stockholders cast an advisory vote on the executive compensation of our named executive officers, usually referred to as "say-on-pay."
 This proposal is required by Section 14A of the Securities Exchange Act of 1934, as amended (the Exchange Act).
-In our proxy statement last year, our board of directors recommended that our stockholders cast an advisory vote once every year on the executive compensation of our named executive officers, and our stockholders agreed.
+Our board of directors recommended, and our stockholders agreed in 2011, that our stockholders cast an advisory vote once every year on the executive compensation of our named executive officers.
 We believe it is appropriate to seek the views of our stockholders on the design and effectiveness of our executive compensation program, as described in this proxy statement.